Kong/kong-confluent/Kong Upstream mTLS Plugin and Kafka - Docker/Kong Upstream mTLS plugin and Kafka - Docker.md

 </pre>

-## Kong Enterprise Installation
+## Kong Konnect Enterprise Installation

-In this guide we'll be using the OpenID Connect (OIDC) plug-in for Kong, which is only available for Kong Enterprise.
-If you don't already have a Kong Enterprise account, you can get a 30-day trial here.
+In this guide we'll be using the Kafka Upstream plugin, which is only available for Kong Konnect Enterprise.
+If you don't already have a Kong Konnect Enterprise account, you can get a 30-day trial here: https://konghq.com/get-started/#free-trial

 1. Login to Kong Bintray using your credentials
 <pre>